Smart Export Guarantee (SEG): get paid for your surplus solar

 SEG vs the old Feed-in Tariff (FIT)

-The Feed-in Tariff, which ran until January 2020, paid households both for generation (every kWh produced, whether used or exported) and for export.
-FIT generation payments were significantly more generous — households locked in at the right time could earn 40–50p/kWh in generation payments alone.
+The Feed-in Tariff closed to new applicants on 31 March 2019 (SEG then launched on 1 January 2020, leaving a gap of several months with no successor scheme).
+FIT paid households both for generation (every kWh produced, whether used or exported) and for export, and its generation payments were significantly more generous than anything available today — households accredited in the early years locked in rates well above 40p/kWh for generation alone.

 SEG only pays for what you actually export.
 The generation-payment element is gone.
 This is why self-consumption matters more under SEG: using your solar electricity directly (especially when charging an EV or a battery) is worth more than exporting it.